M0rdhau/Web_App_Sec/HW_1_Ancient_Crypto/description.md

-# Ancient Crypto for Zoooooomers!
+# Ancient Crypto for Zoomers!

 In the old old days, the Caesar cipher did not support such advanced formats as UTF32, where any and all characters are included and welcome - even a millenia and a half (and a bit more) later, the more advanced, Vigenere version of the cipher also was at loss for words when it came to UTF32.